• Skip to primary navigation

 • Keep the pancakes warm in a 200F oven, covered with foil to keep them soft, until ready to share or even better, share right off the griddle.

-Enjoy with real maple syrup, stewed apples, easy stewed pears or blueberry compote a sprinkle of pecans or walnuts, or fresh seasonal berries!
+Enjoy with real maple syrup, sweet cherry compote, stewed apples, easy stewed pears or blueberry compote a sprinkle of pecans or walnuts, or fresh seasonal berries!

 Thinking about a high speed blender?
 I use VitaMix (affiliate link) and have for over 10 years.
 I highly recommend it!

-• This sourdough discard pancake recipe calls for whole rolled oats or oat flour, depending on the mixing method used (blender or bowl mixing).
+• About the Oats: this pancake recipe calls for whole rolled oats or oat flour, depending on the mixing method used (blender or bowl mixing).
 I DIY my own oat flour when using the bowl mixing method.
-It’s super easy and economical – see my how to make oat flour post for more details.
+It’s super easy and economical – see my how to make oat flour recipe for more details.

-• Because these pancakes contain oats, you’ll notice the batter is thicker than regular pancakes.
-Because of this, the batter needs to be scraped out of the measuring cup rather than poured onto the griddle.
+• Because these pancakes contain oats, you’ll notice the batter may be thicker than regular pancakes.
+You may need to be scrape the batter out of the measuring cup onto the griddle.
+If your batter is thinner, that’s okay too, simply pour it onto your griddle.

 • Use a nonstick griddle or nonstick pan to create the best sourdough pancakes!
 No added oil is required.